Aayush181509/Aayush181509/README.md

 - 🎓 Completed **Bachelor of Engineering in Information Technology** 💻

-- 🔭 I’m currently working as a Machine Learning Engineer at Fusemachines.

 - 🔭 I’m currently working on research regarding **GEO AI** and how we can leverage Deep Learning Methodologies

 - 🌱 I’m currently learning **Working on Advanced Deep Learning models for Segmentation.**